Using Germ DM

 Cards are small digital profiles that you use to connect with people.
 You can make and share multiple cards.
 Your cards are totally separate from one another—no one can find out about other cards you have unless you tell them.

 Cards are the interface through which users exchange cryptographic key packages and authenticate their connections.
-(Read more about our technology in FAQs, and more about authenticating your connections in “Authenticate Other Users,” below)
+(Read more about our technology in “Our Cryptography,” above, and more about authenticating your connections in “Authentication,” below)

-From the “Me” screen, build your cards with a name, pronouns, photo, and/or alt text.
+From the “Me” screen, build up to 3 locally-stored cards with a name, pronouns, photo, and/or alt text.
 The minimum you need to create a card is an initial in the Name field.
 You decide exactly what to share in each field.
 Then, press “Create This Card.”

 Name: This is how others will know you.
 You decide what to share.